-If God loves us unconditionally, how do we account for those scriptures that link His love with our obedience, like this one:
+If God loves us unconditionally, how do we account for those scriptures that link his love with our obedience:

-But someone who is walking in grace reads it just as Jesus said it.
-He understands that keeping His commands is a by-product of love.
-Paul explains this in Romans 8:3-4, but let me give you an everyday example inspired by something I read from Steve McVey.
+But someone who is walking in grace reads it as Jesus said it.
+He understands that keeping his commands is a by-product of love.
+Let me give you an example.

 What are the commands of Jesus?

-If you read John 14:15 in context, you will see that on this occasion Jesus is referring to two specific commands.
+Read John 14:15 in context and you will see that Jesus is referring to two specific commands.
 Here’s the first:

 And here’s the second:

-Lest we dilute His commandments to accommodate our experience, Jesus outlines His expectations of obedience for both.
-Here’s what He expects from the first:
+Lest we dilute his commandments, Jesus outlines his expectations of obedience for both.
+Here’s what he expects from the first:

 How did Jesus love us?
-By laying down His life for us (Jn 15:3).
+By laying down his life for us (John 15:3).
 That’s a high standard of love!
 Indeed, there is no greater love.
-And what are His expectations regarding the second commandment:
+And what are his expectations regarding the second commandment:

 Believe in Jesus and you will do the works of Jesus.
 Put it altogether and Jesus is saying this: